 Stunning Tiffany glass and walls in the Wade Chapel

-I mean really cool neighborhoods in Cleveland
+The cool neighborhoods of Cleveland

 So I made it to the West side market twice (a popular food market), but it was closed on both days, imagine!
 So even though I couldn’t visit the actual market, the street was filled with fun bars, cafes and cool shops.
 Also in the same area as West Side Market is the up and coming Tremont neighborhood.
 This is one of the oldest neighborhoods in Cleveland, also having the largest German immigrant population in the region.
 Tremont has been going through a really fast growth spurt with a hodgepodge of cool shops and galleries, trendy bars and cafes and other uber cool hangout spots that is fun to explore and walk around the casual and hip neighborhood.